 The free rando models:

-The higher the weight of the skier, the more he has to wear rigid touring ski boots with 4 support hooks.
-If your skis are rigid or on the contrary flex, you should go for a pair of ski touring boots with the same characteristics.
+The heavier the skier, the more rigid the ski touring boots with 4 hooks.
+If your skis are rigid or on the contrary flex you should choose a pair of ski touring boots with the same characteristics.
 In general, ski touring boots are lighter than alpine boots, thanks to a more systematic use of carbon.
-However, carbon has side effects: it is more expensive than other materials and is also less impact resistant than plastic.
-However, the rapid development of ski touring in recent years has encouraged manufacturers to constantly innovate, in order to offer equipment that is ever stronger and ever lighter.Lightness and solidity are what characterize the ski touring industry. the models of the Scarpa brand which offers insurance on the way up and down.
+However, this has side effects: more expensive than other materials, it is also less resistant to impact than plastic.
+The rapid development of ski touring in recent years has prompted manufacturers to constantly innovate, to offer equipment that is ever more solid and ever lighter.Lightness and solidity are what characterize models from Scarpa that offers confidence in ascending and descending.

 Major element of the ski touring boot, it is preferable to thermoform it to fit the shape of the foot.
 The thermoforming of the liner can be done at your request in the store or more automatically during the first few outings.
 However, it does not guarantee the absence of pain: if unpleasant sensations appear at the fitting or after thermoforming the boot, it is better to continue the search until you find the boot that will bring you only comfort and no discomfort.
 As with any ski boot, pay particular attention to the size of the boot, which gives a reference for the width of the boot at the metatarsal level.
 Skiers with thin feet will opt for a fit of 96 to 100 mm at the meta while athletes with wide feet will turn more to a fit of 100 to 104 mm.